yrro/rsync.net-exporter/README.md

 $ podman run --name=rsync.net-exporter --net=host --rm --replace ghcr.io/yrro/rsync.net-exporter
 ```

+You can provide any desired [Gunicorn
+settings](https://docs.gunicorn.org/en/latest/settings.html), such as `--bind=`
+to change the port number on which the exporter listens, as additional
+arguments after the image name.

 If you're not into containers, you need [Poetry](https://python-poetry.org/)
 which will take care of creating a venv, installing dependencies, etc.